Spring Registration Information - 2016

-Spring Application Form (PDF file)
+Spring Application Form (PDF file; full-pay applications only)

 Deposits & Fees

-Cancellation & Refund Policy
+Cancellation and Refund Policy

-Standby Information Page
+Stand-By Information Page

-Penland’s historic campus is located on terrain that is steep and uneven.
-We are working to make our campus more accessible and we have several units of housing that conform to the Americans with Disabilities Act.
+Penland’s campus is located on terrain that is steep and uneven.
+We have made our campus more accessible and housing is available that conforms with the Americans with Disabilities Act.
 We provide accessible parking for the dining hall, housing, and most studios.
-Penland will make every effort to provide appropriate housing and program access to people with known disabilities to the degree possible without posing an undue hardship on the organization.
+Several golf carts are available for students who have mobility limitations.
+Penland will make every effort to provide appropriate housing and program access to people with known disabilities to the degree possible without posing an undue hardship for the organization.
 People with disabilities are responsible for requesting appropriate accommodations and helping the school assess how best to assist them.
 Please contact the registrar to discuss housing and access to studios and other facilities.